dockstore/dockstore/_docs/checker-workflows.md

 }
 ```

-Notice that the checker parameter file has the same content as the parent parameter file, in addition to having a checker specific parameter.
+Notice that the checker parameter file has the same content as the original parameter file, in addition to having a checker specific parameter.

+One point of confusion is that a checker workflow contains a validation tool/workflow.
+The validation tool/workflow is what does the bulk of the validation.
+It is responsible for ensuring that the results of the original entry match expected results.
+The checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.

 #### Output of checker workflow
 To ensure that checking a checker workflow's output can be automated, it is important that the checker workflow produce consistent exit codes.
 We require using an exit code of 0 for success and an exit code of not 0 for failures.